CHAPTER 301. GENERAL PROVISIONS Sec.

 § 301.2.
 Regulation files.

-(a) The Commission will retain regulation files in accordance with the following schedule:
+(a) The Commission will retain regulation files for no less than the time period in the following schedule:

 (1) Promulgated regulations.
 Four years after the date of promulgation.